-- 4.12 An application under section 57 or 58 of the Act must be made by submitting Form M1 to CCCS15.
-The Form (at Annex A) may be varied from time to time, with an updated version being available on CCCS' website. - 4.13 When it receives an application, CCCS will first determine whether Form M1 is complete and if the application otherwise meets all the requirements.
-If so, the indicative timeframe of 30 working days for Phase 1 review commences on the working day after the day of receipt of the application. - 4.14 CCCS may refuse to accept an application if it is: - incomplete; - not accompanied by the relevant supporting documents; - not substantially in the prescribed form16; - not accompanied by the appropriate fee17; or - not in compliance with any requirement under the Act or any regulations made thereunder. - 4.15 If the application is satisfactory in all respects, CCCS will notify the merger parties accordingly in writing.18 In the event of non-conformity, CCCS will inform the applicant as soon as practicable.
-The 30 working day indicative timeframe for Phase 1 review will not commence until the applicant has filed an application with the non-conformity rectified. - 4.16 Merger parties are required to provide a non-confidential version of Form M1, in addition to a confidential version and a written statement explaining why the information is confidential.19 This is to facilitate CCCS's discussions and meetings with third parties.
-Where CCCS considers that the confidentiality claims made by the parties are excessive or unreasonable, it may stop the clock, suspending the 30 working day indicative timeframe, until the applicant files a non-confidential version of Form M1 that meets CCCS's requirements.
-For further information on confidentiality claims, see paragraphs 4.30 4.35.
+- 4.12 An application under section 57 or section 58 of the Act must be made by submitting a completed Form M1 to CCCS.
+The Form M1 may be varied from time to time, with an updated version being available on CCCS's website. - 4.13 When it receives an application, CCCS will first determine whether Form M1 is complete and if the application otherwise meets all the requirements.
+If so, the indicative timeframe of 30 working days for Phase 1 review commences on the working day after the day of receipt of the application. - 4.14 CCCS may refuse to accept an application if it is: - incomplete; - not accompanied by the relevant supporting documents; - not substantially in the prescribed form; - not accompanied by the appropriate fee; or - not in compliance with any requirement under the Act or any regulations made thereunder.

-15 Regulation 6(1)(b) of the Competition (Notification) Regulations 2007.
+&lt;sup>15 Regulation 6(1)(b) of the Competition (Notification) Regulations 2007.

-16 Regulation 7(10) of the Competition (Notification) Regulations 2007.
+&lt;sup>16 Regulation 7(10) of the Competition (Notification) Regulations 2007.

-17 Refer to CCCS's website and the Competition (Fees) Regulations 2007 with regard to the appropriate amount of filing fees.
+&lt;sup>17 Refer to CCCS's website and the Competition (Fees) Regulations 2007 with regard to the appropriate amount of filing fees.